Build Your Own Voice Assistant: Escape Alexa and Google

 • Custom voice via ElevenLabs

 Commercial assistants optimize for data collection.
 Their business model depends on knowing everything about you.
-That's why they're "free" (after buying the device).
+That's why they're "free" (after you buy the device).
 And now Amazon wants $20/month for Alexa Plus on top of that.

 This system optimizes for functionality.
 It only processes what you explicitly ask, only when you trigger it, and you control where the data goes.